cuoong/WeatherForecast/README.md

 - [x] Allow user to input the searching term.
 - [x] Able to proceed searching with a condition of the search term length more than 3 characters
 - [x] Render the searched results as a list of weather items.
-- [x] Support cache on RAM and preventing bunch of API request when user searh city
+- [x] Support cache and preventing bunch of API request when user searh city
 - [x] Manage caching mechanism & lifecycle.
 - [x] Handle failures for internet connection and request error
 - [x] Support the disability to scale large text
 - [x] Support the disability to read out the text
 - [x] Test Coverage: 60% code of the app

+## Run project

+- Navigate to project folder by `cd your-project-directory`
+- Run `pod install`
+- Open project workspace `WeatherForecast.xcworkspace`

 ## MVP Concept